Lovely family: Forker – Forkert, Furker – Furkert !

-The 9th family reunion is behind us, a reunion organized by a new hand.
+The 9th Gathering is behind us, a reunion organized by a new hand.
 Marion Hollitzer née Forker deserves our thanks for the extensive preparation of this meeting,

 which once again had a lot to offer and will be remembered by many of us.
 The number of visitors shows that there is interest in further family reunions.

 Take a look at our souvenir photo and see who was there.

 Next time we hope to welcome you too.

 The protocol is now complete.
 My special thanks to our minute taker Klaus Forker, who, despite his serious illness and successful recovery, managed to create his detailed report for us as always.
 This log will certainly remind you of something and show those at home what you have missed.

 MINUTES of the 9th GATHERING in the Restaurant “Erbgericht” to Langenwolmsdorf on September, 13th 2014

 Prof.habil Dr.Armin Forker (Leipzig)

 |Guests of honor||Herr Uwe Steglich, Bürgermeister der Stadt Stolpen|